fliper-projects/logviewer_doc/README.md

 <details><summary>Swift Package Manager</summary><ul>
 <br />

-In the top menu of Xcode, click on `File` then `Add Package Dependencies...` and paste the git URL.
+In the top menu of Xcode, click on `File` then `Add Package Dependencies...` and paste the git URL:

 * If you want the library in binary format:

 <br />